 CoBank is federally chartered under the Farm Credit Act of 1971, as amended (the Farm Credit Act), and is subject to supervision, examination, and safety and soundness regulation by an independent federal agency, the Farm Credit Administration (FCA).
 We are a mission-based lender with authority to make loans and provide related financial services to eligible borrowers in the agribusiness and rural infrastructure industries, and to certain related entities, as defined by the Farm Credit Act.
 We are not authorized to accept deposits to fund our operations.
-Instead, we raise funds primarily by issuing debt securities through the System's agent, the Federal Farm Credit Banks Funding Corporation (Funding Corporation).
-Such securities are the joint and several obligations of the four System banks.
+Instead, we raise funds primarily by issuing debt securities through the System's agent, the Funding Corporation.
+Such securities are the joint and several obligations solely of the four System banks and are not obligations of Farm Credit Associations.